shmuelSigler/Jenkins_Docker_Slack/README.md

 To enhance the performance and reliability of the Weather Forecast Web Application, NGINX and Gunicorn have been integrated into the project.
 NGINX acts as a reverse proxy server, forwarding requests to Gunicorn, which serves the application.
 This setup provides benefits such as load balancing, improved security, and better handling of client connections.

 ### NGINX Configuration
 The NGINX configuration plays a significant role in directing incoming traffic to the appropriate backend servers.
 In my project, NGINX is set up as a reverse proxy, which means it receives client requests and forwards them to the Gunicorn instances running the Python application.
-Let's take a closer look at the key components of your NGINX configuration:
+Let's take a closer look at the key components of my NGINX configuration:

 - **limit_req_zone and limit_conn_zone**: These directives define rate limiting and connection limiting zones to manage the rate at which clients can access the application. <ins>This helps prevent abuse and ensures fair usage.</ins>
 - **upstream**: The upstream block defines a group of backend servers (Gunicorn instances) that NGINX can direct traffic to.
 In my case, i've specified two instances (weather_app-app-1 and weather_app-app-2) to <ins>distribute the load and ensure high availability.</ins>